PauseAI/pauseai-website/src/posts/ai-takeover.md

 ---
-title: Why an AI takeover is extremely likely
+title: Why an AI takeover could be very likely
-description: As AI surpasses human capabilities, the likelihood of an AI takeover approaches 100 percent
+description: As AI surpasses human capabilities, the likelihood of an AI takeover becomes very high.
 ---

 One of the concerns of AI scientists is that a superintelligence could take over control of our planet.
 This does not necessarily mean that everyone dies, but it does mean that (almost) all humans will lose control over our future.

+We discuss the basics of x-risk mostly in [an other article](/xrisk).
-In this article, I will argue that this takeover risk is not only real but that it is almost certain to happen _if we build a superintelligence_.
+In this article here, we will argue that this takeover risk is not only real but that it is very likely to happen _if we build a superintelligence_.

 ## The argument